emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/vue.md

 When adding Liquid Oxygen components to a Vue project, it is crucial to use the Vue bindings.
 All components are imported from `@emdgroup-liquid/liquid/dist/vue`.
 The bindings significantly improve Vue compatibility and your developer experience.

 Let's have a look at how to add a [LdButton](components/ld-button/) to your project.
-This examnple also includes a [LdIcon](components/ld-icon/) as it helps you to check if Liquid Oxygen assets are loaded correctly.
+This example also includes a [LdIcon](components/ld-icon/) as it helps you to check if Liquid Oxygen assets are loaded correctly.

 ```html
 <!-- SampleComponent.vue -->